Last Updated on August 20, 2023 by Andrew Pirie

 Based on your current 800 times, you are underperforming in the 400; simply running more 400s will improve your time.

 A rule of thumb that Jack Daniels (running coach) taught me is that your 800 time is usually about 6 secs per lap slower than your 400.
-This is assuming that you’re more of a distance-oriented runner than a sprinter type 800 runner.
+This assumes that you’re more of a distance-oriented runner than a sprinter-type 800 runner.

 For example, my 400m PR is 48.5, which means that my 800 times should be 1:49-1:50, 2X(49+6)=1:50, which is pretty much spot on since my fastest 800 is 1:50.

 With 1:09, your projected time should be 2:30, but you are significantly outperforming that.
 If you run the 400 more, you will see a drastic improvement, and that confidence you build running faster will directly translate into a faster 800 time.
 I am quite confident in this assessment.